thomasebsmith/media-tracker/README.md

 ## Features
  - Record media locally
- - Rate and rank media (in progress)
+ - Rate and rank media
+ - Backup your recorded media (in progress)
  - Visualize your recorded media (in progress)

 ## Requirements